edgeworx/static-response-plugin/README.md

 # static-response-plugin

-A Middleware plugin for Traefik that serves inline content from a configuration
+A Middleware plugin for Traefik that serves inline content or JSON data from its configuration.